Integration of Pre-trained Networks with Continuous Token Interface for End-to-End Spoken Language Understanding: Experiments

 \subsection{Dataset}

-Even though there are some SLU datasets, including ATIS~\cite{hemphill1990atis}, SNIPS~\cite{coucke2018snips} and Fluent Speech Commands (FSC)~\cite{Lugosch2019}, they don't have enough complexity to evaluate the capability of the NLU network.
-We tried to test our model on FSC, but our basic E2E baseline, Wav2Vec2.0-Classifier without the LM, outperforms the other models with state-of-the-art performance, as shown in Table 2.
+Even though there are some SLU benchmark datasets, such as Fluent Speech Commands (FSC)~\cite{Lugosch2019}, their semantic complexity is insufficient to evaluate the capability of the NLU network~\cite{saxon2021end,mckenna2020semantic}.
+The E2E SLU baseline without the LM, Wav2Vec2.0-Classifier, outperforms the other models with state-of-the-art performance, as shown in Table. \ref{tab:FSC}.
+Therefore, we evaluate our proposed model on a more challenging dataset, SLURP~\cite{bastianelli2020slurp}, recently proposed for developing an in-home personal robot assistant.

-Therefore, we evaluated our proposed model on SLURP dataset~\cite{bastianelli2020slurp}, recently proposed for developing an in-home personal robot assistant.
-The comparison of some available SLU datasets and SLURP is shown in Table 1, and there are three aspects that make the SLURP dataset more suitable than others.
-Firstly, the SLURP dataset has the largest number of audio files, the largest number of intent and slot classes, and the highest lexical diversity.
-And the audio files recorded from far range make SLURP more challenging with respect to ASR performance.
-Finally, the SLURP dataset has not only intent labels but also slot (entity) labels which is more suitable to validate the capability of the pre-trained NLU network.